Getting Started

 Package managers are pieces of software that make it much easier to install, locate and update packages for a given environment.
 For Node, there are three popular package managers.

 When you install Node, you'll automatically install a package manager called npm as well.
-There are two other popular alternatives to npm that do exactly the same thing in a usually more efficient manner, pnpm and yarn. , ULLD will support all three package managers.
+There are two other popular alternatives to npm that do exactly the same thing in a usually more efficient manner, pnpm and yarn.
+Eventually, ULLD will support all three package managers.
 The code is in place, but as of now, the only package manager that has been thoroughly tested is pnpm.

 If you are starting from an environment without Node or a Node package manager installed, the easiest way to accomplish this is to download Node, and use npm to install pnpm by running the following command in your terminal.